A representation of the wave function on the three-dimensional space: The 3D space representation of wave functions

-A naive idea to do this is to think about $\psi$ as a two-component valued wavefunction, $(\psi_1,\psi_2)$.
+A naive idea to do this is to think about $\psi$ as a two-component valued wave function, $(\psi_1,\psi_2)$.
 Such pairs are naturally vector fields from the direct sum bundle $\V{\M,\D_1}\oplus\V{\M,\D_2}$.
-This would be similar to the Pauli wavefunction for spin-$\frac 12$ particles, which can be seen as having two components, corresponding to the two possible values for the spin along the $z$ axis.
+This would be similar to the Pauli wave function for spin-$\frac 12$ particles, which can be seen as having two components, corresponding to the two possible values for the spin along the $z$ axis.

-This may seem not very different from the two-components wavefunction, and in the case when other degrees of freedom are present, as a wavefunction with two components, each being a vector in $\D_1$ or $\D_2$.
+This may seem not very different from the two-components wave function, and in the case when other degrees of freedom are present, as a wave function with two components, each being a vector in $\D_1$ or $\D_2$.
 But, in order to see if this can work, we need to address some problems.